 - PhD studentships in the National Environmental Research Council (NERC) funded Edinburgh, Earth, Ecology and Environment Doctoral Training Programme (E4 DTP) Please note that the E4 DTP has a distinct E4 DTP application procedure and specific deadline for applications (usualy early January), see the E4 DTP website for details.

-Internal Scholarships, e.g. the Principal’s Career development PhD scholarships (PCDS) or the Edinburgh Global Research Scholarship (EGRS)
+Internal Scholarships, e.g. the Principal’s Career development PhD scholarships (PCDS)

 - Alternatively, there is the option to apply for a self-funded project.
 Note that if you are planning to self-fund your studies, the PGR admissions team will require evidence of your ability to do so.